All About Chronic Myeloid Leukemia (CML)

 Dasatinib and Nilotinib are "second generation" TKIs that are effective in some patients whose CML has grown resistant to imatinib, and in some cases are used as "first line" treatment.
 These medications may be used before proceeding to transplant, or in patients not able to undergo transplant (due to age, health issues or lack of a donor).
 Unfortunately, the three available tyrosine kinase inhibitors work best in chronic phase CML, and their efficacy decreases for accelerated and blast phases.
 In addition, some patients have an abnormality (called a T315I mutation) in which the medication ponatinib, a "third generation" TKI, may be useful.
+Another TKI that may be used when the previous TKIs can no longer be used is called bosutinib.
 Research is trying to find the optimal dose and schedule of TKIs, for example, using larger doses intermittently.

 Prior to the discovery of imatinib, patients with CML were often offered allogeneic stem cell transplant, which remains the only known cure for CML.
 However, the procedure itself carries a 10-20% risk of death, making it a difficult treatment to choose when the patient has no symptoms and feels well.
 Because CML can usually be managed with TKIs alone, transplant is reserved for patients who no longer are responding to TKI medication in the first chronic phase of the disease or as a salvage treatment for advanced disease.
 It is suggested that at the time of diagnosis of CML, a patient should undergo a "work-up" for allogeneic stem cell transplant including HLA typing, a transplant risk assessment, and evaluation of the likelihood of finding a donor.
 This will shorten the time needed to prepare for a stem cell transplant if it is decided to be the chosen course of treatment.